noahyonack/CS262_Final_Project/README.md

 `MANIFEEST.in`: Tells setuptools to include the README when generating source distributions.
 Otherwise, only Python files will be included.

-## How can I run the tests?
+## How can I run or write tests?

 Nose is a Python package that makes running the tests themselves easy.
-To install:
+To install, run:

 `pip install nose`